 Island Palace Bungalows Resort

-Situated in Koh Rong Island, Island Palace Bungalows Resort is the perfect place to experience Sihanoukville and its surroundings.
+Situated in Koh Rong Island, Island Palace Bungalows Resort is the perfect place to experience its surroundings.
 From here, guests can enjoy easy access to all that the lively city has to offer.
 With its convenient location, the hotel offers easy access to the city's must-see destinations.

 At Island Palace Bungalows Resort, the excellent service and superior facilities make for an unforgettable stay.
 The hotel provides tours, Wi-Fi in public areas, laundry service/dry cleaning to ensure our guests the greatest comfort.